-The Town of Carrboro is currently part of the North Carolina Cities Initiative.
-One of the agreed upon action items is to create a utility billing platform in partnership with Duke Energy which would be funded through onbill financing.
-In the creation, it is imperative that the financing mechanism considers impact on low-income households to ensure that additional billing does not create an energy cost burden.
+One of the agreed upon action items as part of the NC Cities Initiative is to create a utility billing platform in partnership with Duke Energy which would be funded through on-bill financing.
+In the creation, it is imperative that the financing mechanism considers impact on lowincome households to ensure that additional billing does not create an energy cost burden.

 H Create policies that incentivize net-zero construction, building electrification, and other energy efficient retrofits in new and existing developments, prioritizing affordable housing developments.
-Carrboro is part of the North Carolina Cities Initiative through which the town can conduct research and understand net-zero building stretch codes and advocate for such legislation at the state level.
+As part of Carrboro's participation in the North Carolina Cities Initiative, the Town can conduct research and understand net-zero building stretch codes and advocate for such legislation at the state level.
 Add net-zero provisions or suggestions (if provisions are not legally allowed) to building permits and educate developers and landowners.
 Provide technical assistance on netzero retrofit construction projects.
 Prioritize affordable housing development in which residents are energyburdened (paying a high proportion of their income on energy).
 Look for ways to develop new building standards and incentives to use electric rather than gas (Ithaca, New York's program is a potential model for building electrification).